Spirit of Don Cano

 Recollections of my memories, leading up to the Don Cano relaunch

-Learning tailoring at Savile Row, England
+Perfecting tailoring skills at Savile Row

 “Ella, my wife at that time, came up with the name DON CANO.
 God knows how it came to be or where it came from.”

 Everyone thought it was the coolest brand on this side of the equator.
 Jan’s then wife Ella came up with the name.
 It lifted our spirit to the seventh heaven and like the Phoenix Bird, we shook off our old ashes and flew away.

 Jan moved to Iceland with family.
 His father Gunnar came too.
 Gunnar, the best manager the world had known, Gunnar helped Lilja-Ros making the factory run smoothly.
 Even though DON CANO had the best sewing operators god knows, the factory could still not turn out the fashionable collections fast enough.

 Everyone loved it!
 Teenage kids slept in it.
 Only in a couple of years Don Cano became Iceland’s no 1 household brand.
 Everyone owned something or other from the brand.

 Nanna Leifsdottir the youngest Icelandic Olympian and her mates in the Icelandic national team wore Don Cano at the 1984 Sarajevo games.
 Vigdís, Iceland’s beloved and first women president of the world was a fan too.

 Sales mushroomed beyond believe; soon Don Cano agreements rolled out in Norway, Sweden, Denmark, England, Switzerland, Japan Hitting markets and stores like, Harrods and Lillywhites in London, Steen & Strøm in Oslo etc.